 Math 98 and 99 are two 3-unit courses equivalent to Math 94.
 They are designed to move at half the pace of Math 94 and together satisfy the Intermediate Algebra requirement which provides a math basis for business and science courses.
 Math 99 is a prerequisite for further math study for statistics, finite math and applied calculus, precalculus: elementary functions and precalculus: trigonometry.
 Content includes exponents and radicals, quadratic, exponential and logarithmic functions and their graphs, conic sections, sequences and series.
-Prerequisite: Math 98 or equivalent.

-Pre-Calculus: Elementary Functions 5 hours lecture
+Pre-Calculus: Elementary Functions

 Course provides part of a strong foundation leading to Trigonometry and Calculus I. From numerical, graphing, and analytical views, the course studies polynomial, rational, exponential, and logarithmic functions.
 Series and conic sections also included.
 Graphing calculator is required.
+Letter Grade Only.